anythingcodes/gatsby-casper/src/content/2020-in-review.md

 I buy a walking-speed-only desk treadmill (thanks to some YNAB budgeting first, of course!) so I can walk during meetings.
 At this time, lockdowns are beginning.
 Luckily, some of my coworkers are also interested in keeping physically fit.
 A few start offering online sessions: Barre, general strength training, sculpt yoga, and dance, to name a few.
 I was able to try tons of new workouts I ordinarily wouldn't have from home alongside my gracious coworkers.

 Now, at the end of 2020, my body fat is down and I've lost a little over 10 pounds. 💪 More importantly, I'm eating healthier and not drinking nearly as much.
 I'm also finally settling into my new job.
-I was admittedly not in a great place mentally at first given my recent rough startup experience and then COVID.
+I was admittedly not in a great place mentally at first given my recent rough startup experience and the non-stop nightmare fuel that is 2020.

 ## Brewing